+Non-compete Are there any special rules on non-competes for particular classes of employee?
 All non-competes must observe the statutory provisions regarding restrictive covenants.
 Certain restrictions on the enforcement of non-compete covenants within the legal profession are imposed by Rule 4-5.6 of the Rules of Professional Conduct.
 In addition, Rule 10.680 of the Florida Rules for Certified and Court-appointed Mediators provides the following:

 “With the exception of an agreement conferring benefits upon retirement, a mediator shall not restrict or limit another mediator’s practice following termination of a professional relationship.”

 No other profession or occupation is governed by special rules.

 Right to work Is the state a “right to work” state?
 Yes, Florida is a right to work state (see Fla.
 Const. art.
 I, § 6).

 Unions and layoffs Is the state (or a particular area) known to be heavily unionized?
 No, Florida is not a heavily unionized state.
 According to US Bureau of Labor statistics, in 2015, 6.8% of the Florida workforce belonged to a union.

 What rules apply to layoffs?
 Are there particular rules for plant closures/mass layoffs?
 Florida has no mini Worker Adjustment and Retraining Notification Act or any state law regarding notice for plant closures and mass layoffs; thus, federal law applies.